swyrin/Lilia/README.md

 # Self-hosting guide
 ## Step 1: Grab the files
 Head to [releases page](https://github.com/Swyreee/Lilia/releases), download `app.zip` from the latest release then unzip it.
-Everything should be inside `app/` directory
+Everything should be inside `app/` directory.
+Then open the folder matching your OS.

 ## Step 2: Configurations
-- Create the file `config.json` with the following template
+- Create the file `config.json` with the following template **at the same place with the executable file**
 ```json
 {
   "client": {